-In a recent interview with XaaS Journal, AJ Singh, VP of Product Management at NinjaRMM, offered the following advice to technology solutions providers (TSPs) looking to streamline their customers’ business operations and improve security this year.
+In an interview with XaaS Journal, AJ Singh, VP of Product Management at NinjaRMM, offered the following advice to technology solutions providers (TSPs) looking to streamline their customers’ business operations and improve security this year.

 Please explain why a solid BDR strategy is crucial to businesses adapting to remote work during the pandemic.